 In addition to the enrichment of theoretical perspectives on waste, we attempt to develop efficient and reliable methodological tools for data collection, analysis, and interpretation.
-Therefore, we attempt to apply various approaches including detailed quantitative and qualitative analyses of garbage, ethnography, questionaire surveys, and spatial analyses to triangulate our findings.
-Also, we experiment with technological innovations such as direct digitization of textual, visual, and audio data in the field using tablet computers and relational databases, software for qualitative data analysis, and geographic information systems for spatial analysis.
-We hope to share our experience and learn from other scholars in social sciences and beoynd.
+Therefore, we attempt to apply various approaches including detailed qualitative and quantitative analyses of garbage and ethnography to triangulate our findings.
+Also, we experiment with technlogies such as digitization of textual, visual, and audio data in the field using tablet computers and relational databases and software for qualitative data analysis.
+We hope to share our experience and learn from other scholars in anthropology and beoynd.